Lara-art/Testimonials-grid-section/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Testimonials-grid-section solution

-This is my solution to the <a href="https://www.frontendmentor.io/learning-paths/building-responsive-layouts--z1qCXVqkD/steps/669b079685c991733471a1bd/challenge/start"> Product preview card component on Frontend Mentor</a>.<br> Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+This is my solution to the <a href="https://www.frontendmentor.io/challenges/testimonials-grid-section-Nnw6J7Un7"> Testimonials grid section on Frontend Mentor</a>.<br> Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview